apache/pdfbox-docs/content/3.0/migration.md

 When saving a PDF this will now be done in compressed mode per default.
 To override that use `PDDocument.save` with `CompressParameters.NO_COMPRESSION`.

 PDFBox now loads a PDF Document incrementally reducing the initial memory footprint.
 This will also reduce the memory needed to consume a PDF if only certain parts of the PDF are accessed.
-Note that, due to the nature of PDF, uses such as iterationg over all pages, accessing annotations, signing a PDF etc. might still load all parts of the PDF overtime leading to a similar memory consumption as with PDFBox 2.0.
+Note that, due to the nature of PDF, uses such as iterating over all pages, accessing annotations, signing a PDF etc. might still load all parts of the PDF overtime leading to a similar memory consumption as with PDFBox 2.0.

 ## Changes in Common Functions